 However, if a law enforcement officer finds you improperly in possession of a firearm, you can face a wide range of consequences, including fines and up to 20 years in prison.
 You may also lose your gun rights, or the right to keep and bear arms in California, from 10 years to the rest of your life.
-A criminal defense attorney can help to dismiss or reduce your charges to avoid or reduce penalties.
+A criminal defense attorney at the Simmrin Law Group can help to dismiss or reduce your charges to avoid or reduce penalties.

 What Types of Charges Does California Have for Possession of a Gun?

 Some individuals who illegally possess a firearm in California may be subject to misdemeanor charges.
 These charges can include up to $1,000 in fines and no more than a year spent in county jail.

 Individuals illegally possessing a gun may also face a more serious felony charge.
 These charges can come with a jail sentence of up to 20 years in state prison.